 Disclosures are based on Consolidated level which consists of UniCredit Banka Slovenija d.d. and UniCredit Leasing, leasing, d.o.o.

 Disclosures were approved by the Management Board of the Bank.

 All amounts are in thousands of EUR, unless stated otherwise.
+Zero values refers to amounts lower than 500 euros.

 Table of Content